 Level two: If you and your employer/insurer still cannot reach terms, you can request a formal hearing with the NCIC.
 This is much like a normal trial; an administrative law judge (ALJ) will hear your case, and both parties can present evidence and call witnesses.
 Again, your goal will be to attempt to justify your rights to benefits.
 The judge will provide a decision at the end of the hearing.

 Level three – If the ALJ denies your claim, you have one final option: a request a hearing with the North Carolina Court of Appeals.
-Your workers comp attorney can explain if this is a good option for you, and help you navigate the process.
+Your workers comp lawyer can explain if this is a good option for you, and help you navigate the process.

 Where can I find assistance and advice for obtaining benefits?